scottdgaines/tic-tac-thrones/README.md

 # Using the App

-1. With your arch nemesis, decide where you alliances lie and pick a player.
+1. With your arch nemesis, decide where your alliances lie and pick a player.
 2. When it is your turn, click a tile on the grid to claim it for your House.
 3. Claim three tiles in a row (vertical, horizontal, or diagonal) to stake your claim to the Iron Throne!
 4. A draw will be declared if all nine tiles are selected without three in a row being claimed by a single house.